5 Design Tips for a Busy Family Kitchen

 Choose the right layout

-Whether you’re looking to refurbish your existing space or are still on the hunt for your perfect property, having the right kitchen layout should be a top priority.
+Whether you’re looking to remodel your existing kitchen space or are still on the hunt for your perfect property, having the right kitchen layout should be a top priority.
 It needs to strike the right balance of having enough cooking and preparation space, while also giving you the room you need to entertain.

 Having extra worktop space like an island can combat any space issues you have.
 Taking small measures like switching up the dining table position or re-arranging the worktop appliances can also create more room for you to play with.